Home

 Young school-age students are expected to be familiar with this particular genre as they begin their school life.
 Their oral stories have a good awareness of time and place and character motivation is clear.

-In contrast with normally developing children, children with language difficulty typically create stories that have a poor sense of time and place, and undeveloped character motivation.
+In contrast with typically developing children, children with language difficulty create stories that have a poor sense of time and place and have undeveloped character motivation.

 The stories lack detail and are generally very short.
-Grammatical structure tends to be chaotic and the child's lack of semantic knowledge leads to stories with limited information.
+Grammatical structure tends to be poor and a general lack of semantic word and world knowledge leads to children creating written stories tht contain limited information.

 Story Grammar

-What follows is the structure of a typical story grammar using an example from an original story:
+What follows is the story grammar structure using an example from

 That night Guff sleeps in a ditch to hide from predators.
 The next morning he follows a river that he hopes will lead to his tribe's camping ground.